osmandapp/docs/content/osmand/start-with/first-steps.md

 ## Welcome to OsmAnd!

-Our goal is to create fully functional Map-oriented application that could be used offline in various purposes.
+Our goal is to create a fully functional map-oriented application that could be used offline & online for various purposes.
 The application is full of features, so you don't need to switch between different apps and have everything at your fingertips:
 - Browse Worldwide Map with lots of details displayed with [many map styles](/osmand/map/vector-maps).
 - Display, search and save various [Points of interests](/osmand/map/point-layers-on-map).
-- [Plan a route](/osmand/plan-route/create-route) by car, bicycle, foot and combine it.
+- [Plan a route](/osmand/plan-route/create-route) by car, bicycle, foot and combine into multi modal routes.
 - Start [voice guided navigation](/osmand/navigation/route-navigation) with screen on and off.
 - Make your tourist trip rich with offline [Wikipedia](/osmand/plugins/wikipedia) and [Wikivoyage](/osmand/plan-route/travel-guides).
 - Fully customize how [the map displayed](/osmand/map/configure-map-menu) and what [widgets](/osmand/widgets) are displayed on it.